-A seizure is a medical condition where you have a temporary, uncontrolled surge of electrical activity in your brain.
+A seizure is a medical condition where you have a temporary, unstoppable surge of electrical activity in your brain.
 When that happens, the affected brain cells uncontrollably fire signals to others around them.
-This out-of-control electrical activity overloads the affected areas of your brain.
+This kind of electrical activity overloads the affected areas of your brain.

 That overload can cause a wide range of symptoms or effects.
 The possible symptoms include abnormal sensations, passing out and uncontrolled muscle movements.
 Treatment options, depending on seizure type, include medications, surgeries and special diet changes.

-The term seizure comes from the ancient belief in multiple cultures that seizures were a sign of possession by an evil spirit or demon.
-However, modern medicine has uncovered the truth: Everyone can have seizures, and some people can have them more easily than others.
+The term “seizure” comes from the ancient belief in multiple cultures that seizures were a sign of possession by an evil spirit or demon.
+But modern medicine has uncovered the truth: Everyone can have seizures, and some people can have them more easily than others.

 Epilepsy is a brain condition that puts you at risk of having spontaneous, unprovoked seizures.
 Healthcare providers diagnose it when you have at least two unprovoked seizures, or you have a single unprovoked seizure and have a high risk of having at least one more in the next 10 years.
 Having a single unprovoked seizure increases the odds of having another.
 Provoked seizures aren’t enough for a provider to diagnose you with epilepsy.